3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 * b4faebd Please remember this file at this time
 ```
     - press `q` to quit out of the log file
+    - press the spacebar to **page** up and down
     - `git log` will show you the commits that you have made so far, in reverse chronological order.

 > NOTE: if you get the message `git config --global --edit`, open it in Atom with `atom git config --global --edit`

 #### Git File Lifecycle

 To understand how Git works, we need to talk about the lifecycle of a Git-tracked file.
+You can think of git as taking snapshots over the life of the project.  `git add .` specifies what goes in the snapshot, and `git commit` actually takes the snapshot.

 ![lifecycle](https://cloud.githubusercontent.com/assets/40461/8226866/62730b4c-159a-11e5-89cd-20b72ed1de45.png)